Carnival Panorama Ship Review and Photos

 As on the Carnival Horizon, The Pig and Anchor Smokehouse & Brewhouse is a popular venue, especially once the sun begins to set.

 Whether you’re looking for great BBQ, specialty cocktails or live music, this is sort of your one-stop-shop.
-More than a few people stop in for a quick drink and wind up staying until the wee hours.
+More than a few people stop in for a quick drink and stay until the wee hours.

 READ MORE: Carnival Debuts Heroes Tribute Bar